holistics/creek/README.md

 # Creek - Stream parser for large Excel (xlsx and xlsm) files.

+**Holistics fork:** this is forked from creed 2.2 https://github.com/pythonicrubyist/creek/commit/ce7e21af8d454a430c8d3c137feae5c742003ecc and the new commit are to bump http lib to latest version

 Creek is a Ruby gem that provides a fast, simple and efficient method of parsing large Excel (xlsx and xlsm) files.